How to Make Sure Your Tyres Are Safe During Summer?

 Ensure the Car is Not Overheating

-Many cars can handle the Dubai summer heat as they feature fans that cool the engines and a radiator that is important to keep everything smooth.
+Many cars can handle the Dubai summer heat as they feature fans that cool the engines and a radiator which is important to keep everything smooth.
 But the engine fan may cease to work, or the radiator run dry, which may cause overheating.

 If this occurs, it can damage the engine if the temperature doesn’t come down immediately.
 Get every passenger out in case of fire.
 Plus, whatever you do, do not remove the radiator cap, not unless the engine has completely cooled down.